-If you hear a click in the shifter but your car still doesn't come out of Park it is very likely that you have a defective shifter module.
+If you hear a click in the shifter, but your car still doesn't come out of Park, you likely have a defective shifter module.

-- Brake Light Switch: A defective brake light switch can stop your Kia from being able to get out of park.
+- Brake Light Switch - A defective brake light switch can stop your Kia from being able to get out of the park.
 This is a common problem.
-If your brake light switch is defective it needs to be replaced.
+If your brake light switch is defective, it needs to be replaced.
 Kia brake light switches are very inexpensive and can be replaced at home.
-Replacing the brake light switch is a straight forward process.
+Replacing the brake light switch is a straightforward process.
 No programming is required to change the brake light switch.

-- Ignition tumbler is worn out: The ignition switch starts your car and at the same time locks the steering wheel.
+- The ignition tumbler is worn out - The ignition switch starts your car and, at the same time, locks the steering wheel.
 Shift interlock solenoid is part of the ignition lock.
-That's why the transmission can not be shifted out of park when the key is removed.
-This is less common problem but still a possibility.
+That's why the transmission cannot be shifted out of the park when the key is removed.
+This is a less common problem but still a possibility.

-- Defective shifter: If the brake light switch is not the problem next you should diagnose the shifter mechanism.
-Inside the shifter mechanism, there are many small moving parts, micro switches and locking motor.
-If any of these parts fail you won't be able to get your Kia out of park.
+- Defective shifter - If the brake light switch is not the problem next, you should diagnose the shifter mechanism.
+Inside the shifter mechanism, there are many small moving parts, micro switches, and a locking motor.
+If any of these parts fail, you won't be able to get your Kia out of the park.
 Remove the boot around the shifter and inspect for any broken parts.

-Under normal operation conditions you should be able to get the car out of Park following these steps:
+Under normal operating conditions, you should be able to get the car out of Park following these steps:

 - turn the ignition to ACC or ON position AND

-If your Kia does not come out of park under these conditions that means there is a problem with your car.
+If your Kia does not come out of the park under these conditions, that means there is a problem with your car.